Web-Engine/hot-key-lib/README.md

 ### 2. Add HotKey
 <pre>
 hotKey.add("CTRL+A", function(e) {
-  // do something when CTRL + A keydown
+  // do something when CTRL+A keydown
 });
 </pre>